mblitherland/litretro/ISSUES.md

 - 61: What's this about bootstrap 5.3+ having easy support for dark mode?
 - 62: Add a thumbs-up when everyone is done voting/giving comments, etc.
 - 63: Put the retro name on each page?
-- 64: Guests can see the settings for a retro if you give them the link to your manage page instead of the guest link.
 - 65: ...

 ## Todoings

-I should do Gem updates next
+I should do Gem updates.

 I think I also want to add a planning poker module.